jpison/GAparsimony/Readme.md

     ## [1] 407  14
     ## [1] 99 14

-Similar to the previous example a fitness function is created, *fitness\_NNET()*.
+Similar to the previous example, a fitness function is created:
+*fitness\_NNET()*.

 This function extracts **size** and **decay** NNET parameters from the